stufield/stutils/README.md

 This package (suite of programs) is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License (GPL-3) for more details.
+See please see the a [LICENSE](LICENSE).
+By using in this package you agree to abide by its terms.

 See [GNU licenses](http://www.gnu.org/licenses/) for a copy of the GNU General Public License.

 -----

-Created on 2019-09-12 by [Rmarkdown](https://github.com/rstudio/rmarkdown) (v1.11) and R version
+Created on 2019-09-13 by [Rmarkdown](https://github.com/rstudio/rmarkdown) (v1.11) and R version
 3.5.2 (2018-12-20).